 |Very Good (740-799)||$743||$920|

-If you are carrying an at-fault crash, speeding violation, reckless driving citation, or DUI offense on your driving résumé, Erie could be a better choice than Allied.
-Each insurer prices policies differently after a violation, so it's worth comparing quotes to figure out which insurer suits you.
+If you are dealing with an at-fault accident, speeding violation, reckless driving citation, or DUI on your résumé, Erie could be a better choice than Allied.
+Every insurer enacts rate penalties differently, so always do your due diligence and compare quotes to understand which insurer suits you.

 |At-fault accident (damage < $1,000)||$893||$1,662|